top of page

 Examples:

 This is a conjunct.
-It is pronounced with the combination of “sh” and “r” sounds.
-Similar to the English words shrivel, shrink.
+It is pronounced with the combination of “g” and “y’ sounds.
+English word association is unavailable.
+Watch the video on our Youtube linked above to hear the sound.

 Examples: